alteryx/evalml/docs/source/install.md

 ## Mac Additional Requirements & Troubleshooting

-In order to run on Mac, [LightGBM](https://pypi.org/project/lightgbm/) requires the `OpenMP` library to be installed, which can be done with [HomeBrew](https://brew.sh/) by running
+In order to run on Mac, [LightGBM](https://pypi.org/project/lightgbm/) requires the `OpenMP` library to be installed, which can be done with [HomeBrew](https://brew.sh/) by running:

 ```bash
 brew install libomp
 ```

-Additionally, `graphviz` can be installed by running
+Additionally, `graphviz` can be installed by running:

 ```bash
 brew install graphviz
 ```

 +++